sobolevn/sobolevn.github.io/_posts/2019-03-10-enforcing-srp.md

 2. Handle only logic arguments in the `__call__` method.
 True, by definition
 3. No mutable state.
 True, since we use `frozen` and `slots`
 4. No other public methods or any public attributes.
 Mostly true, we cannot have public attributes by declaring `slots` property and declarative protected instance attributes, but we still can have public methods.
 Consider using a linter for this
-5. No superclasses or subclasses.
+5. No parent classes or subclasses.
 True, we explicitly inherit from `object` and marking this class `final`, so any subclasses will be restricted

 It now may look like an object, but it is surely not a real object.
 It can not have any state, public methods, or attributes.
 But, it is great for Single Responsibility Principle.
 First of all, it does not have data **and** behavior.
 Just pure behavior.
 Secondly, it is hard to mess things up this way.
 You will always have a single method to call in all the objects that you have.
 And this is what SRP is all about.
 Just make sure that this method is not too complex and does one thing.
 Remember, no one stops you from creating protected methods to decompose `__call__` behavior.